frizinak/photos/README.md

 - Rate images.
 - Sync metadata to rawtherapees .pp3 files.

-`photos -base my_library -action rate,sync-meta,link -filter unrated`
+`photos -base my_library -action rate,sync-meta,link -unrated`

 - Remove converted images and pp3s whose RAWs have been deleted and/or those with a low rating.